overview

 History

-Born in Listowel, Ireland, Rena Blake (b.
-1965) immigrated to the United States in 1984 with her then-husband.
-Living and working in the Bronx as a nanny during her first years in New York, she was heavily involved with the Irish community, though purely socially.
-It was not until the advocacy efforts of the Irish Lesbian and Gay Organization (ILGO) to march during the annual St. Patrick’s Day Parade on Fifth Avenue in the early 1990s that Blake became politically active.
-Closely following the organization, she became a member in 1992, which was one of the biggest catalysts for her coming out.
+Born in Listowel, Ireland, Blake immigrated to the United States in 1984 with her then-husband and worked as a nanny in the Bronx where they lived.
+In 1992, she became politically active after joining the Manhattan-based Irish Lesbian and Gay Organization (ILGO).
+The group was then advocating for their right to march openly in the annual St. Patrick’s Day Parade, on Fifth Avenue in Manhattan.
+Being part of ILGO was one of the biggest catalysts for Blake to come out of the closet.
 She recalled to The Irish Times in 2015, “By the following St. Patrick’s Day I had left my marriage, friends, the whole Irish community in the Bronx and moved out to Brooklyn.
 I came out as a lesbian.”
-She continued,
+She continued, “being gay at the time was tough.
+Through ILGO, I learned the importance of political activism.
+It was an intense period during which I grew up and found my voice.
+I began fighting for many causes.”

-Entry by Charlotte Boulanger, project consultant (November 2023; last revised November 2024).
+Entry by Amanda Davis, executive director, and Charlotte Boulanger, project consultant (November 2023; last revised July 2025).

 NOTE: Names above in bold indicate LGBT people.